SergioGordillo/SergioGordillo/README.md

 ### 👨🏽‍💻 Professional Experience

+Since October 2020, I am doing an internship in Electrodomésticos Bombay (Ciudad Real, Spain), as a Junior Backend Developer, developing an automatized system to manage orders and providers of the company.
+I am working with PHP, MySQL and Microsoft Access. <br>

 I started in July 2020 to work as a freelance web developer. <br> <br> <strong> Projects in progress: </strong>

   · I am developing a website for a property management company.
 I am using HTML5, CSS3 and JS <br>